capitan01R/Qwen-llm-loader/README.md

 Local Qwen3-4B-Thinking-2507/ Qwen3_4b loader and prompt refiner for ComfyUI.

 This custom node lets you load the Qwen3-4B-Thinking-2507 model completely offline and use it to refine text prompts with full control over the instructions.
-It supports visible thinking output, fixed seed for reproducible results, and optional full memory unloading to free VRAM after use.
+It supports visible thinking output, and optional full memory unloading to free VRAM after use.

 ## Features
 - Fully local loading (no internet required after downloading the model)